efesabanogluu/mobility-hub/README.md

 # 2. Start all services
 docker compose up -d --build

+# 🧠 If you are on Apple Silicon (M*) and encounter architecture issues:
+# 👉 Run with platform override to enforce amd64-based containers
+# docker compose --platform=linux/amd64 up -d --build

 # 3. Wait for Kafka and Flink to be ready (approx. 30 seconds)
 sleep 30 # Ensures services are up before topic creation